-For static IP, disable the DHCP client with ^DHO; and provide dotted octet IP addresses for the KPA1500's IP address with ^IP subnet mask with ^NM and Gateway address with ^GW.
-The KPA1500 Utility Configuration Edit has a Network tab to set ^DH, ^IP, ^GW, ^NM and.
+For static IP, disable the DHCP client with ^DH0; and provide dotted octet IP addresses for the KPA1500's IP address with ^IP subnet mask with ^NM and Gateway address with ^GW.
+The KPA1500 Utility Configuration Edit has a Network tab to set ^DH, ^IP, ^GW, ^NM, the TCP command server's port address, and Wake on LAN enable.